 Special class fees.
 Certain university classes require payment of fees for materials, breakage, rentals, supervision and/or other related expenses.
-These fees are listed in the Special Class Fee table on page 30.
+These fees are listed in the Special Class Fee table below.
 Since fees change or are sometimes added to, or deleted from the list, students should consult the ASU West Schedule of Classes for current fees.